 Your man is a salesman.
 And do you know what he’s selling?
 A seat next to him so he can keep kicking you in the shins.

-Your challenge is to learn how to reveal your programming and then decide whether or not you like it and want to keep it.
+Your challenge is to learn how to reveal your programming and then decide whether or not you like it and want to keep it or not.
 This is the work we do in Flying Higher.

 You aren’t his mommy or his fixer-upper or his Holy Spirit.
 He’s a grown-ass man.
 If he wants to figure out how to stop kicking his wife in the shin, he can do it.
-And if he chooses not to for whatever reason that’s his choice, and he gets to make it for his life.
+And if he chooses not to for whatever reason, and they’re his own reasons and he can have his own reasons, that’s his choice, and he gets to make it for his life.

 And when you say “NO,” they are going to be pig-biting mad.